jasonsclark/jasonsclark/README.md

 ---

-## 🏢 Enterprise Application Work
+## 🏢 The Work

-Most of my career has been spent at the intersection of product thinking and enterprise application delivery — not just defining what to build, but making sure implementations actually work for the people who depend on them.
+Three threads have run through my career simultaneously — product management, customer experience design, and enterprise application implementation.
+Most of the time they happened inside the same role, which is what makes the combination unusual.

+### Kana Software (1999–2003)

-At **Kana Software** I led dozens of global enterprise software deployments for Fortune 500 clients, serving as the primary relationship owner from requirements through go-live across Customer Service, Sales, Marketing, and Support functions.
-I learned early that the hardest part of enterprise application work is never the technology — it's translating what business leaders actually need into something a system can reliably deliver.
+I started in enterprise software implementations, leading dozens of global deployments of Kana's customer communications and CRM platform for Fortune 500 clients.
+I owned the client relationship from requirements through go-live, translating what business leaders across Customer Service, Sales, Marketing, and Support actually needed into configured solutions that worked.
+I learned early that the hardest part of enterprise application work is never the technology — it's understanding what people actually need before you build anything.

+### Yahoo (2003–2013)

-At **Yahoo** I implemented and administered both **Inquira** (enterprise knowledge management) and **Kana CRM** for Yahoo's Global Customer Support Organization, supporting over 80 million monthly users across 100+ products and 32 languages.
-I also standardized the content architecture and governance workflows that kept the platform coherent across a massively distributed team.
+At Yahoo I did all three things at once.
+On the **enterprise application** side I implemented and administered **Inquira** (enterprise knowledge management) and **Kana CRM** for Yahoo's Global Customer Support Organization, supporting over 80 million monthly users across 100+ products and 32 languages.
+On the **product management** side I owned the roadmap and strategy for Yahoo's global Help platform, partnering directly with engineering and data teams to ship improvements at consumer internet scale.
+On the **customer experience** side I designed self-service journeys, ran A/B testing and content optimization programs, and standardized content architecture and governance across a massively distributed global team — because 80 million users experiencing fragmentation across 32 languages is a CX problem, not just an operational one.

-At **Salesforce** I owned product and application strategy for the digital customer success ecosystem, led the evaluation and selection of **Coveo** as the enterprise search platform of record across all customer-facing properties, and launched **Cloudpulse** — Salesforce's first customer health scoring and adoption intelligence platform — in partnership with engineering and BI teams.

-More recently through **Epic Forecast Consulting** I have implemented **Birdeye** (AI-powered reputation and client experience management) and **Hona** (client communication portal) for a legal services firm, working directly with leadership to assess the environment, define requirements, and drive adoption.
+### Salesforce (2013–2023)

+Ten years, three roles, all three threads running in parallel.

+On the **product management** side I owned the strategy, roadmap, lifecycle, and financial performance of Salesforce's Success Plans portfolio — from concept through launch, optimization, and renewal.
+I incubated the Accelerator Program from scratch, built business cases, defined value propositions, and scaled a new engagement model across all customer segments.
+I selected and implemented **Coveo** as the enterprise search platform of record across all customer-facing properties after rigorous vendor evaluation.
+I extended the Admin Services managed services offering across 15+ M&A integrations, and launched the EU Premier Success Plan as a compliance-aligned service for regulated markets.

+On the **customer experience** side I led user research and persona development to build **Cloudpulse** — Salesforce's first customer-facing health scoring platform.
+The research uncovered that customers had widely varying levels of technical competency and business context, so we designed visualization frameworks and simplified dashboards that gave every customer clear visibility into their own engagement and adoption gaps.
+I designed customer journey frameworks, lifecycle programs, and proactive engagement systems that reduced attrition and improved retention across hundreds of thousands of customers.
+I redesigned the end-to-end Help and Training navigation and search experience using behavioral data and iterative user feedback.

+On the **enterprise application** side I implemented Salesforce on Salesforce internally, owned the Help and Training platform as a product, and partnered with BI Engineering to build the telemetry systems and behavioral scoring models that powered Cloudpulse.

+### Epic Forecast Consulting (2024–Present)

+All three threads continue in consulting form.
+On the **enterprise application** side I evaluated and remediated a **Birdeye** implementation for a legal services firm and implemented **Hona** as a client communication portal, working directly with leadership to assess the environment, define requirements, and drive adoption.
+On the **customer experience** side I mapped the client journey, identified moments of truth across the case lifecycle, and designed the communication frameworks and feedback systems that improved client confidence and retention.
+On the **product** side I am building Epic Forecast from the ground up — data architecture, LLM orchestration, prompt engineering, agentic workflows, and evaluation frameworks.

-The common thread across all of it: understanding what organizations actually need, selecting or building the right platform, and ensuring the implementation delivers real value rather than just going live.
+The common thread across all of it: understanding what people actually need, building or implementing the right solution, and ensuring it delivers real value rather than just going live.

 ---

 ## 💡 What I Think About

-- How product, operations, and go-to-market converge to drive real outcomes
+- How product, customer experience, and enterprise application work converge — and why separating them creates worse outcomes
 - The gap between data available and data useful — in weather and in everything else
-- Why enterprise application success depends more on requirements and relationships than technology selection
+- Why journey mapping and moments of truth matter more than satisfaction scores
 - Building AI-powered experiences that feel human, not robotic
 - The transition from project-based delivery to product-centric operating models — and why it matters
 - Waves, swells, buoy data, and when to paddle out